 Much of Cape Meares was platted with the Bayocean resort as part of the same Bayocean Park subdivision.
 Their fates have been intertwined ever since.

-The Mears Street [sic] and 2nd Street shown on the original plat map above were both lost to the sea the same way, and over the same time period, as the town site of Bayocean.
-This is why modern-day Bayocean Road (Meares Avenue and 13th Street inside Cape Meares community) ends at 3rd Street instead of 1st or 2nd.
+Mears [sic] Street and 2nd Street shown on the original plat map above were both lost to the sea the same way, and over the same time period, as the townsite of Bayocean.
+This is why modern-day Bayocean Road ends at 3rd Street.
 You can see more clearly what fell into the sea at Bayocean Lots In Pacific Ocean.

-Addresses 5800 and higher (northward) along all north/south streets in Cape Meares, and those along Meares Avenue/13th Street from the beach to Cape Meares Loop, are part of the original Bayocean Park subdivision.
-Most of the buildings were constructed long after Bayocean was gone.
-The first homes in the adjacent Oceanview subdivision were built in the early 1920s.
-Some buildings were moved there from Bayocean before the sea destroyed it in 1852.
+Addresses 5800 and higher (northward) along all north/south streets in Cape Meares, and those along Bayocean Road from the beach to Cape Meares Loop, are part of the original Bayocean Park subdivision.
+Most of the buildings there now were constructed after the town of Bayocean had disappeared.
+The first homes in the adjacent Oceanview subdivision were built in the 1920s.
+Some buildings were moved there from Bayocean before the sea destroyed made it an island in1952.

 The most prominent of the Bayocean immigrants was its schoolhouse, which now resides at 5690 4th Street NW, and serves as a community center.
 The schoolhouse and Pagoda houses were the earliest to be moved off Bayocean - in 1949.
-A history of the school, written by Barbara Bennett, is depicted on a plaque next to the front entry.
-You can read by zooming in on the photo here (the Milton Schlegel mentioned was Barbara's father).
-The Cape Meares Community Association added to the building and maintains it.
+The Cape Meares Community Association later added to the building and maintains it.